About Yosemite Life

 These trips are designed for people who want a meaningful wilderness experience rather than a crowded tour.

-Private Yosemite Day Hikes
+Private Day Hikes

 Not every visitor has time for a multi day trip.
 Private day hikes offer a way to experience Yosemite more deeply in a single day.